RafaelHernandezDeLoa/High-School-Java-Works/README.md

 # High-School-Java-Works
-Consists of my work I have done during my AP Computer Science class in High School
+Consists of some of the work I have done during my AP Computer Science class in High School

 Table of context: